 Practicum in Hawaii

-The UMD Department of Communication in cooperation with the International Education Office offers an opportunity for students to take a short-term, four-credit course in Hawaii during J-term each year.
+The UMD Department of Communication in cooperation with the International Education Office offers an opportunity for students to take a short-term, four-credit course in Hawaii during J-term and May term each year.
 The content of the class focuses on Hawaiian history, culture and current life in Hawaii.
 We spend many of our days and evenings with Hawaiian friends and other locals learning of and enjoying their cultural ways.
 This is not the Mai Tai, grass skirt, lei bestowing, beach lounging, Pearl Harbor version of Hawaii sold by the tour industry.
 It is much different, much better and in the end much more bittersweet.
 It cannot really be described.
 Only lived and fondly remembered.

 The Hawaii course is open to all students.
 It counts as an upper division Communication course at both UMD and UMTC.
 It may also fulfill requirements for some other majors or minors (such as requirements regarding upper division courses from outside of the college your major is in or requirements for course sequences outside of the major).